 Joseph’s Story CD Support

-Version 2.0 has had three significant updates over the past several years: 2.1, 2.2, and 2.3.
-Each “point” release added content, improved navigation and gameplay, and fixed bugs.
+Version 2.0 has had three significant updates over the past several years: 2.1, 2.2, 2.3 and 2.3B.
+Each release added content, improved navigation and gameplay, and fixed bugs.
 Check your CD’s label, but to be sure of your version, look in the installed Joseph folder for the version.txt file.
+If you have version 2.2 or earlier, you should purchase version 2.3B as a download (it’s inexpensive).

 Solutions, Adjustments, and Game Play Helps